gameserverapp/Platform/Documentation/docs/getting_started.md

 [About the Dashboard >](/dashboard)

----

 ## Ways to connect with GSA

-There currently are 2 ways you can use GSA:
+There currently are two ways you can connect with GSA:

 ### DediConnect
 The auto-pilot for dedicated root machines and game servers that is actually easy to set up and requires zero technical experience.